python-can-define-radio/sdr-course/classroom_activities/030-Transmit-and-Receive-Pure-Sine.md

 5. What happens on the receiving end when too much power is received?  _Hint: Look up "Clipping in Signal Procesing"._
 6. At what point do you start to see clipping?
 7. Can clipping happen on the transmitter's side?
-   _Hint: Try setting the transmitter's amplitude to a number such as `3`.
+   _Hint: Try setting the transmitter's amplitude to a number such as `5`.
 You may need to modify the GUI Range that adjusts amplitude._
    _Note: Clipping on the transmitter side is only visible on the receiving side.
 It often appears as a waveform that is distorted, but isn't obviously clipped.
-If you aren't able to reproduce transmitter-side clipping, just remember that data entering your osmocom Sink should be between 1 and -1._
+If you aren't able to reproduce transmitter-side clipping, just remember that data entering your osmocom Sink will be distorted if it higher than 1 or lower than -1._
 8. How could you communicate data using just these sliders?
 9. Modify your receiver to have slidable IF and BB gains.
 Use proper start, stop, step from [the HackRF docs](https://hackrf.readthedocs.io/).
 10. _Looking ahead:_ In the Signal Source, there's an option for the Waveform.
 Does it matter which you pick?
-11. _Advanced:_ Discuss center spike and frequency-non-sameness-between-tx-rx.

-# Instructor check

-The instructor will most likely use this exercise to check your transmitter:

-Set your osmocom sink Frequency to ...
-2.401e9 if you are computer #1,
-2.402e9 if you are computer #2,
-2.403e9 if you are computer #3,
-...
-2.410e9 if you are computer #10,
-2.411e9 if you are computer #11,...
+11. You'll notice the receiver has a spike in the center of the received spectrum.
+This is called the "DC Spike" -- it is produced by the Hack RF.
+We often choose to tune to a frequency slightly offset from our desired frequency to avoid interference caused by this spike.
+12. You may or may not see a difference between the transmitted frequency and the received frequency.
+This is due to variations in equipment.